First Time User? Enroll now.

 If you are unable or unwilling to commit to physical therapy after surgery, you may not be a good candidate for surgery.

 If you and your doctor are considering surgery, get as much information as you can about possible results, and consider whether you will be willing to do physical therapy after surgery.
-It is also a good idea to get a second opinion before you decide to have surgery.

 Back surgery isn't always successful.
 Depending on the condition, you may still have back pain after surgery.